embr-dev/Blaze/README.md

 # Blaze

+>This program will not function will not function on cloud servers

 If you want to run and test the server localy on your device, navigate to your console and run:

 ```bash